nuclia/nucliadb/docs/getting-started/quickstart.md

 ### Search

 Once we finish uploading files and getting the processed results, we can do searches on our data.
-Even we can do the same exact searches as before, having now a NUA key, gives us access to semantic search out of the box.
+We can even do the same exact searches as before, but having now a NUA key, gives us access to semantic search out of the box.

 ```bash
 curl http://localhost:8080/api/v1/kb/<your-knowledge-box-id>/search?query=your+own+query \